-The aim of the Master's programme is to offer education and training that builds on the growing knowledge of and methodology in information technology applied to biomedical systems and processes.
+The aim of the Master's program is to offer education and training that builds on the growing knowledge of and methodology in information technology applied to biomedical systems and processes.
 The master students will be trained to approach multidisciplinary problems starting from their own scientific discipline.

-Bachelor students of Life Sciences seeking admission to the Cancer, Stem Cells and Developmental Biology Master's programme should show a keen interest in the topics of its participating groups, along with a clear ambition to take part in the research in these areas.
+Bachelor students of Life Sciences seeking admission to the Cancer, Stem Cells and Developmental Biology Master's program should show a keen interest in the topics of its participating groups, along with a clear ambition to take part in the research in these areas.
 This should be evident from their choices during pre-education as well as from their grades obtained as a result of those studies.

-The Master’s programme offers practical training in the CS&D research groups in the UMC Utrecht, Utrecht University, Hubrecht Institute and Princess Maxima Center.
+The Master’s program offers practical training in the CS&D research groups in the UMC Utrecht, Utrecht University, Hubrecht Institute and Princess Maxima Center.
 Some groups at the Netherlands Cancer Institute (NKI) in Amsterdam are also affiliated with the programme.

 The program aims at attracting the most talented and motivated students of Life Sciences from The Netherlands and abroad.
 Once admiited to the program, students from outside the European Union can apply for a (very competitive) Utrecht Excellence Scholarship.